47 Years of Day Dreaming ... and Counting

 *About to descend in to the Blow Hole on Blackcomb Glacier - 2006/07 ski season*

-I'm Barry, and I've spent 47 years (and counting) living for the mountains.
+I'm Barry, and I've spent 47 years living for the mountains.
 I started ski racing as a kid and never stopped.
 I could see the local artificial ski slope on the outskirts of Edinburgh from my bedroom window.
-Through university, I raced competitively and ran our ski club for 7 years—even after graduating, because the mountains had me hooked ... and the après wasn't too bad either.
-For a while I switched to just snow-boarding for 6 years until it became apparent "shaped skis" weren't just a fad.
+Through university, I raced competitively and ran our ski club for seven years — even after graduating, because the mountains had me hooked.
+And the après wasn't too bad either.
+For a while I switched to snowboarding for six years, until it became clear that shaped skis weren't just a fad.

-At 17, I started teaching skiing qualifying first in Scotland, later getting my Telemark certification & then much later qualifying in Canada.
-I spent a full 6 month season in the French Alps during which time I ran my own website about Alps life as a "seasonnaire".
-For decades, I've explored every corner of BC's mountains—from Whistler's legendary terrain to Big White's champagne powder.
+At 17, I started teaching skiing, qualifying first in Scotland, later getting my Telemark certification, and then qualifying in Canada.
+I spent a full six-month season in the French Alps, during which time I ran my own website about Alps life as a seasonnaire.
+For decades, I've explored every corner of BC's mountains — from Whistler's legendary terrain to Big White's champagne powder.

 *Mountain Host @ Whistler Blackcomb for 5 seasons (and village host for 3 summers)*

-As a ski instructor and racer, I've always been drawn to the iconic trail signs that guide our adventures.
-They're more than just directions; they're symbols of challenges, triumphs, and unforgettable moments.
+As a ski instructor and racer, I've always been drawn to the trail signs that mark our adventures.
+They're more than directions — they're markers of challenges met, runs remembered, and moments that stay with you.
 After thousands of days on the slopes, I asked myself: what if those memories didn't have to stay on the hill?

 *Racing since age 12 - skiing has always been my life*

-That's when I combined my two passions—a lifetime in the mountains and the craft of woodworking.
-Advent Wood Products was born not as a business opportunity, but as a way to capture what those of us who live for skiing actually feel.
+That's when I combined my two passions — a lifetime in the mountains and the craft of woodworking.
+Advent Wood Products wasn't born as a business opportunity.
+It was born as a way to hold onto what those of us who live for the mountains actually feel.

-Every sign I create comes from real experience.
-When I carve a ski trail sign, I can visualise looking over the edge and what lies ahead.
-When I design a mountain chalet sign, I've woken up in those chalets with incredible breathtaking views at every turn.
-When I recommend a piece for your ski house, it's because I know what belongs on those walls.
-After almost 5 decades on the slopes I still get chills as winter approaches each year & I still walk around the house with my ski boots on when the first snow falls.
+Every sign I make comes from real experience.
+When I carve a ski trail inspired sign, I can picture looking over the edge and what lies ahead.
+When I design a cabin sign, I've woken up in those cabins with the kind of views that stay with you.
+After nearly five decades on the slopes, I still get that feeling when the first snow falls.

 This isn't a trend I'm chasing.
-It's a life I've lived—now captured in wood.
+It's a life I've lived — now carved in wood.

 The Craft

-From a single, solid block of wood, we can carve a sign and its frame in one seamless piece—a testament to quality and a passion for true craftsmanship.
+From a single solid block of timber, we can carve a sign and its frame in one seamless piece.
+That's not a shortcut — it's the point.
+The goal is something that feels as permanent as the memory it represents.

 Long before Instagram, before "content creator" was even a term, I was documenting the mountain experience.